tencent cloud

 Message production logic

 This section describes the message production logic to help you better understand the consumption logic.
-The demo uses ProtoBuf for serialization and contains a Protobuf definition file.
+The demo uses Protobuf for serialization and contains a Protobuf definition file.
 In the file, three key structures are defined as follows: Envelope is the final Kafka message structure; Entry is the structure of a single subscription event; Entries is the collection of Entry.
 Their relationship is shown below:

 The production process is as follows: